Congrats Bob Welle

-Only the Mountain Directorate has more than one candidate running requiring an election.
-If you are a Regular or Honorary Member in good standing and live in Montana, Idaho, Wyoming, Utah, Colorado, Arizona, or New Mexico please take a moment to read the candidate biographies below and then click the LINK to vote.
+Only the Southeastern Directorate has more than one candidate running thus requiring an election.
+If you are a Regular or Honorary Member in good standing and living in Alabama, Delaware, District of Columbia, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia please take a moment to read the candidate biographies below and then click the LINK to vote.
 You may ONLY vote for a regional candidate IF YOU RESIDE IN THAT REGION.

 ONLINE ELECTION LINK: CLICK HERE